 We are big Rotterdam fans here at DutchReview and it’s no wonder.
 Rotterdam has something different to the traditional Dutch city.
 It’s the king of urban development and the city is quite literally, full of modern architecture.
 Just before you thought Rotterdam has finished with all that, then you thought wrong.
-Here are 7 amazing new buildings coming to Rotterdam soon!
+Here are 7 amazing new buildings coming to Rotterdam soon or even already there!

 Let’s begin with what’s coming first: